temporalio/documentation/docs/tctl/schedule/update.md

 ---
 id: update
-title: tctl schedule create
+title: tctl schedule update
-sidebar_label: create
+sidebar_label: update
-description: How to create a Schedule using tctl.
+description: How to update a Schedule using tctl.
 tags:
   - tctl
 ---